Home » Recipes » Salads » Thai Quinoa Salad

 • The tastiest mix of ingredients.
 The blend of vegetables gives the salad the perfect mixture of flavors and textures.
 The carrots and bell peppers bring a hint of sweetness, while the broccoli and cabbage add their brilliant earthy flavors, which is all balanced out with the brightness from the green onions.
 And then there’s the quinoa which makes the whole salad feel fluffy and light.

 • That dressing, though.
 What makes this salad distinctly Thai-inspired is the wonderful dressing.
-I went for a clean eating version that boasts a ton of flavor with just five ingredients.
+I went for a version that boasts a ton of flavor with just five ingredients.
 It starts with a blend of creamy almond butter, toasted sesame oil, and gluten-free tamari.
 Then for some acidity, I added brown rice vinegar and lime juice.
 It’s creamy, nutty and just delicious!

 • A meal prep lunch to get exciting about.
 Isn’t it the best feeling when you know you’ve got a delicious lunch ready and waiting for you in the fridge?
 This Thai quinoa salad is great for making in advance and enjoying for the next few days!